getappmap/appmap-js/docs/reference/appmap-client-cli.md

   -s, --size         Prune input file to this size    [string] [default: "15mb"] -d, --directory    Working directory for the command                  [string]
-      --filter       Filter to use to prune the map                     [string] --output-data  Whether to output all AppMap data or just output what was removed                                           [boolean]
+      --filter       Filter to use to prune the map                     [string] --output-data  Whether to output all AppMap Data or just output what was removed                                           [boolean]
 ```